ezweave/pretty-functional/chapters/one/one.md

 "What the eff is that mess?"

-We will get to that...
+I will get to that...
 I'm just teasing you with the format, but you can see that we _take some input_ and return some _output_.
 If we go back to our more traditional `function f(x)` we can see that _no matter the input we return the same output_.
 This concept is important (we call this being _deterministic_) and is _easy_ in something as simple as `f(x) = mx + b`.
 But this idea is _fundamental_ to functional programming.
 It might quickly grow to something that you can't easily describe, as a formula, using basic Algebra, but we always want to do the same thing, given the same input.

 Of course, taken further, you will see that _external_ injection (like getting data from a REST endpoint) needs to be handled carefully.
-More on that later.
+More on that later, which is to say, that's where `rxjs` really shines.

 __Method__: methods _are functions_, but they are often divorced from the notion of a _pure function_ (we will explain this shortly).  _Methods_ come from object oriented programming and specifically refer to a _member function_.
+Which is to say, a _function_ that is a member in the same way that a _variable_ might be: it is encapsulated by a parent.
 But, as you can see, the math can break down.
 Consider the practice of `getters` and `setters` in Java:

 ```java
 class Foo {